Simple Visualization of Time Allocation

 Working to the Cake-limit

-When team transition from an iteration-based (i.e. Scrum) to a more flow-based (i.e. Kanban) approach to software development they often stand 3 big risks; no planning, no retrospectives and no celebrations.
+When teams transition from an iteration-based (i.e., Scrum) to a more flow-based (i.e., Kanban) approach to software development, they often face three big risks: no planning, no retrospectives, and no celebrations.
 Which, when you look at it, just leaves work work work.

 Exactly - I wouldn’t want that either.

-In this post I’ll show you a little trick I picked up to handle the last one; no celebrations.
-I know I’ve stolen it from somewhere, but for the life of me I cannot remember where.
-Please enlighten me and I’ll attribute you accordingly.
+In this post, I’ll show you a little trick I picked up to handle the last one: no celebrations.
+I know I’ve stolen it from somewhere, but for the life of me, I cannot remember where.
+Please enlighten me, and I’ll attribute you accordingly.
 [UPDATE] I picked this thing up from Joakim Sundén (see comments).
-Yet another thing he has thought me.
-Thanks dude!
-In iteration based approaches to software development there’s a natural end point, goal for the current work; the end of the sprint or iteration.
-That’s one of the really great things about Scrum I think....
+Yet another thing he has taught me.
+Thanks, dude!

 Read More

-Yes, it’s this is another “hey this is a cool feature of Visual Studio 2012” post.
-If you know all about the new Test Explorer and how to get NUnit, xUnit and by association SpecFlow to work with it - you can stop reading here.
-For me it took awhile to get up and running.
+Yes, this is another “hey, this is a cool feature of Visual Studio 2012” post.
+If you know all about the new Test Explorer and how to get NUnit, xUnit, and by association SpecFlow to work with it - you can stop reading here.
+For me, it took a while to get up and running.

 Read More